 Replacing Child Restraints After an Accident

 Recent accident rates suggest that each of us is likely to be involved in about 4 accidents in our lifetime.
-The website of Williams Kherkher says that there are millions of accidents each year.
+There are millions of accidents each year.
 Hundreds of thousands of people are injured, and thousands of these injuries are severe.
 In fact, according to the most recent statistics, of the close to 6 million reported accidents in 2012, the NHTSA states that more than 6,000 passengers were injured and 644,000 were killed in these accidents.
 Fortunately, the lowest car accident fatality and injury rates are among children ages 9 and under.
 The majority of these low rates can be attributed to child safety restraints.
 However, after an accident, many people do not realize that these restraints may need to be replaced.

 According to the NHTSA, it is recommended that child safety restraints be replaced after an accident that is considered to be moderate to severe.
 They suggest that doing ensures that the child will experience the highest level of safety in case the integrity of the seat was compromised in a previous accident.